 Oak Creek Canyon Rock Climbing

-|GPS:||34.952, -111.754 Google Map · Climbing Map|
+|GPS:||34.952, -111.754 Google Map · Climbing Area Map|

 |Shared By:||JJ Schlick on May 27, 2008|

-|Admins:||Greg Opland, Luke Bertelsen, JJ Schlick|
+|Admins:||Greg Opland, Luke Bertelsen, JJ Schlick, Brian Boyd|

-There really is something for everyone in this canyon, starting out with the treasure of moderate traditional climbs to be found at the Oak Creek Canyon Overlook.
-If you are learning to place gear, and get some leads under your belt, this is a fantastic area to create a foundation.
+This expansive canyon takes root just south of Flagstaff in the beautiful Pumphouse Wash.
+Oak Creek Canyon runs all the way down until it opens up at the entry of Munds Canyon from the east rim, and empties into Sedona.
+Oak Creek Canyon holds a myriad of side canyons and drainages.
+There is staggering amount of stone, climbing, exploration, and adventure to be had right off the heels of HWY 89 which winds its way along the canyon floor.There really is something for everyone in this canyon, starting out with the treasure of moderate traditional climbs to be found at the The Overlook.
+If you are learning to place gear and get some leads under your belt, this is a fantastic area to create a foundation.
 Also a wonderful place to rip through them and enjoy the view for a day.
 Moderates hold the majority.
-I have moved this area to the Flagstaff Crags Section due to it's proximity to town.
+I have moved this area to the Flagstaff Area Section due to it's proximity to town.
 Though this area clearly marks the entrance from the north, into Oak Creek Canyon.

-*The Waterfall* now has well over 100 trad routes, with the majority of them going down in the 5.10+ through 5.13 range.
-You can expect splitter cracks, steep jug hauls, and very thin technical lines.The climbing really starts at solid 5.10 trad, and only gets exponentially better from there!
-Bring a 70M rope, a robust rack including a triple set of TCUs, and your game!
-Not a place for the faint of heart.
+The Waterfall is a columnar basalt area which now has over 130 single pitch trad routes, with the majority of them going down in the 5.10+ through 5.13 range.
+You can expect splitter cracks, steep jug hauls, and very thin technical lines.The climbing really starts at solid 5.10.
+Bring a 70M rope, a robust rack including a triple set or more of TCUs, and your game.

 And, on top of all that, if you want to get in a superb sandstone bouldering session, The Anvil Boulders are a collection of wonderful and rare blocks all conveniently (or maybe not so because of the creek crossing?) located 200 yards on the East side of Oak Creek just a hop and skip drive north out of Sedona.
 V-easy to V-super-hard- inspiring.
 Some very cool steep lines.
-This area is in the *Northern Arizona Bouldering* section.
+This area is in the *Northern AZ Bouldering* section.